ScaleFT/envoy_filter_accessfabric/README.md

 ## TODO

-1. **IMPORTANT** Claim validation
-2. Tests
+1. Tests
-3. RSA, more generic JWT support
+2. RSA, more generic JWT support
-4. Move to AsyncClient directly for JWKS fetching.
+3. Move to AsyncClient directly for JWKS fetching.